Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 About The Book

-- What causes Alzheimer’s disease?
+- What causes Alzheimer’s disease

-- Why Alzheimer’s often affects our memory first
+- Why Alzheimer’s often affects memory first

 - The role of genetics in raising and lowering risk for the disease